phaseIV/Blender-Navcam-Importer/README.md

 ## How?
 It works fairly simple, enter or paste the name of a valid Left Navcam image (with or without extension) in the popup dialog and press OK.
 The addon will automatically download the corresponding depth and image products from PDS/NASA and stitches the data together into a single UV textured mesh.
-Then it will add a caption, set a camera and adjust the scene so Blender can render the scene immediately.
+Then it will add a caption, set a camera and adjust a few settings so Blender can render the scene immediately.

 Note that this process takes a while and Blender is unresponsive during execution.
 The status of the addon can be checked in the terminal window.